 Remove the PC card slot assembly.

-Remove four screws securing the CD/DVD drive assembly to the laptop base.
+Remove four screws securing the CD/DVD drive assembly.
 Unplug the cable.

 Remove the CD/DVD drive assembly.
 If you are replacing the drive, you’ll have to transfer the face plate with the cable and mounting bracket to a new drive.